 Strengths of our study include distribution of the survey to all active physician members of CASEM via their monthly newsletter in addition to targeting those members attending the annual symposium in 2023.
 Due to the nature of the Survey Monkey software we were able to limit responses to one per browser or email address however it remained possible that a motivated responder could have circumvented this by clearing cookies on their browser or take the survey again on a different browser or device.
 Our analysis of the time stamps related to each completed survey suggests that there were no serial responders who responded more than once.

 The CAQ has been applied and validated among other groups of healthcare providers.
-Non-responders may systematically , and our results may have limited generaliability outside of Canada. he response rate (11%) makes the generalizability of our results uncertain similar to the response rates for Canadian family physicians in 2019 (7%) and Canadian obstetricians (14%).
-The response rates for Canadian family physicians in 2010 was 37% and North American orthopaedic surgeons was 49%.
+Non-responders may be systematically different to our participants, and our results may have limited generalizability both beyond our sample and outside of Canada.
+While the response rate (11%) makes the generalizability of our results uncertain, it is similar to the response rates for Canadian family physicians in 2019 (7%) and Canadian obstetricians (14%).10,11 The response rates for Canadian family physicians in 2010 was 37% and North American orthopaedic surgeons was 49%.9,10

+Due to the small sample size, we were also unable to perform regression analyses for hypotheses 2-4 and were therefore unable to assess the impact of additional independent variables on the relationship with CAQ scores.
+When regressions were explored for these hypotheses, they were all underpowered and lacking in significance, hence the use of t-tests and the ANOVAs to explore these relationships.

 Conclusion

-CSPs attitudes towards chiropractors are overall positive Our results provide evidence that previous recommendations to increase opportunities for medical doctors and chiropractors to interact can improve relations as CSPs who reported to have worked with a chiropractor in various sports medicine settings, including exposure to chiropractic during their sports and exercise medicine training, have more positive attitudes than those who have not.
+CSPs attitudes towards chiropractors are diverse but overall positive.
+Our results provide evidence that previous recommendations to increase opportunities for medical doctors and chiropractors to interact can improve relations as CSPs who reported to have worked with a chiropractor in various sports medicine settings, including exposure to chiropractic during their sports and exercise medicine training, have more positive attitudes than those who have not.

 Declarations: